OlgaGavrylchenko/Java-Certification-Exam/README.md

 **This desktop application is similar to the Java Certification Examination which is offered by Oracle**

+*Happy to get some valuable suggestions regarding the project!*

 **Skills used: JavaFX 8, JDBC, RDBMS MySQL**

 1. To run the project you should have a java compiler, java path set in your system, jdbc drivers (driver class) and mysql